uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 TODO:

-- Change the code-image/connect-10.png to use an instance of VS Code connected to one of the CAPP servers.
-- Write the section on turning off Copilot integration.

 In this page, you will find instructions on how to set some common configuration options for VS Code.
 Some of these changes will make it easier to conform to the `Python style guide
 <https://uchicago-cs.github.io/student-resource-guide/style-guide/python.html>`__
 that will be used in many of your CS courses.
-Others will make it less likely for you to run into difficult-to-diagnose Git problems and help ensure that you are following your instructor's rules on use of Generative AI.
+Others will make it less likely that you will run into difficult-to-diagnose Git problems and help ensure that you are following your instructor's rules on use of Generative AI.